THE STUDENT CODE

 c.
 Hearing Committee Procedures

 1) A Hearing Committee will be convened within twenty-one (21) instructional weekdays of the student’s official appeal.
-The Vice President for Student Development Services, or designee, shall refer the matter to the Hearing Committee together with a report of the nature of the alleged misconduct, the name of the person(s) filing the complaint(s), the name of the student against whom the charge(s) has (have) been filed, and a summary of the findings from the preliminary investigation.
+The Vice President for Student Development Services, or designee, shall refer the matter to the Hearing Committee with a report of the nature of the alleged misconduct, the name of the person(s) filing the complaint(s), the name of the student against whom the charge(s) has (have) been filed, and a summary of the findings from the preliminary investigation.

 The Vice President for Student Development Services, or designee, will serve as the point of contact for the Hearing Committee and the student.
 The student should have no direct contact with the Hearing Committee prior to the Hearing Committee meeting.